LoganAMorrison/Hazma/docs/source/rambo.rst

-   The :doc:`utils` module contains a couple of functions useful for dealing with four-vectors, namely, :py:func:`hazma.utils.ldot` for computing scalar products and :py:func:`hazma.utils.lnorm_sqr` for computing the the squared norm.
+   The :doc:`utils` module contains a couple of functions useful for dealing with four-vectors, namely, :py:func:`hazma.utils.ldot` for computing scalar products and :py:func:`hazma.utils.lnorm_sqr` for computing the squared norm.